 Information we collect falls into one of two categories: “voluntarily provided” information and “automatically collected” information.

-“Voluntarily provided” information refers to any information you knowingly and actively provide us when inquiring about our services.
+“Voluntarily provided” information refers to any information you knowingly and actively provide us when inquiring about our services or by applying to a job.

 “Automatically collected” information refers to any information automatically sent by your devices while accessing our websites and services.